• 2015 National Mid-Major Coach of the Year

 • 2015 Big Sky Conference co-Coach of the Year

-A graduate of Sacramento State and a native of Sacramento, Katz’s extensive basketball résumé includes a 39-year career as a basketball coach at the NCAA Div.
+A graduate of Sacramento State and a native of Sacramento, Katz’s extensive basketball résumé includes a 40-year career as a basketball coach at the NCAA Div.
 I, junior college and high school levels.
-He recently signed a contract extension that will keep him at Sacramento State through at least the 2019-20 season.
+He signed a contract extension in September of 2015 that will keep him at Sacramento State through at least the 2019-20 season.

 Katz was named by CollegeInsider.com as the 2015 National Mid-Major Coach of the Year after having already received District 6 Coach of the Year and Big Sky Conference co-Coach of the Year honors.
 He became the first men’s basketball coach in Sacramento State history to receive all three of those awards.
 The well-deserved accolades began to trickle in after Katz led the 2014-15 Hornet squad to a 21-12 overall record, a 13-5 mark in the Big Sky Conference, the team’s first postseason appearance in the Div.
 I era (1991-pres.), and the team’s first postseason victory in 53 years.